-Motor vehicle parking spaces that are incidental but supportive of (a) principal building(s).

-Building Component A structural projection from the main massing or roof of a building that increases habitable square footage or enhances the usefulness of floor Commercial Parking area.
-A surface parking lot or structured parking facility providing short- or long-term parking service for a fee.
-Commercial Service The provision of various services, entertainment, or recreational opportunities to individuals, groups, or businesses including animal care, assembly & entertainment, banking & financial services, building & home repair, business support, day care & education, maintenance & repair of consumer goods, personal services, gyms & health clubs, and recreational services.
+Accessory Parking Motor vehicle parking spaces that are incidental but supportive of (a) principal building(s).
+Building Component A structural projection from the main massing or roof of a building that increases habitable square footage or enhances the usefulness of floor area.
+Commercial Parking A surface parking lot or structured parking facility providing short- or long-term parking service for a fee.
+Commercial Service The provision of various services, entertainment, or recreational opportunities to individuals, groups, or businesses including animal care, assembly and entertainment, banking and financial services, building and home repair, business support, day care and education, maintenance and repair of consumer goods, personal services, gyms and health clubs, and recreational services.
 Cultural Services The provision of social or cultural services to individuals or groups including membership based social organizations and the production, manufacture, publishing, rehearsal, performance, broadcast, selling, or teaching of the arts.
 Development The platting of any lot, construction of any structure, or establishment of any parking lot that did not exist prior to the adoption of the Downtown Hyannis Zoning Districts.
-Façade.
-Any exterior wall of a principal building oriented toward a front lot line.
+Facade Any exterior wall of a principal building oriented toward a front lot line.
 Fenestration The openings in the facade of a building, including windows and doors.
-Food & Beverage Services The provision of food or beverages for on- or off-site sale or consumption.
-Forecourt An open space between the forward projecting wings of a building.
+Food and Beverage Services The provision of food or beverages for on- or off-site sale or consumption.